juychen/juychen.github.io/docs/2_Setup/SetupNextflow.md

 nav_order: 3
 ---
 # Nextflow
-This section introduce the installation of nextflow and its dependencies.
+This section introduces the installation of nextflow and its dependencies.

 ## Clone the tutorial